chrishoina/oci-arch-ords-ha/notes.md

 `sudo dnf install ords -y`

 > :bulb: **TIP:** Including the `-y` saves you from having to manually accept the installation of the RPM.
 The same applies for ORDS, SQLcl, and Java.
 We are going to automate this for a Terraform stack, so we are doing two things here: (1) documenting how to do this in 2025 and (2) prepping for the next phase (Terraform).

-:memo: **NOTE:** Pay attention to the helpful notes, after the ORDS RPM has been installed
+:memo: **NOTE:** Pay attention to the helpful notes, after the ORDS RPM has been installed.

 ```sh
 WARN: ORDS requires Java 17.